-We are proud of our employees’ dedication to serving others.
-Our Global Volunteerism Policy provides employees with the opportunity to take up to 40 hours of paid time off annually to engage in volunteer activities that support eligible nonprofit organizations.
-Additionally, employees in the U.S. and Puerto Rico, and a “Dollars for Doers” volunteer rewards program.
+Our corporate policy on volunteerism provides employees with the opportunity to take up to 40 hours of paid time off annually to engage in volunteer activities that support eligible nonprofit organizations.
+Additionally, employees in the U.S. and Puerto Rico are encouraged to participate in Partnership for Giving, our dollar-for-dollar matching gift program, and Dollars for Doers, a volunteer rewards program.

 The MSD Fellowship for Global Health is a three-month, field-based corporate pro bono program designed to leverage the skills and talents of our employees.
 It pairs employee skills with the needs of nonprofit partner organizations around the world to provide meaningful and systematic improvements in health service delivery for people in the greatest need.
 Learn more.

-Through the Making Positive Choices program, employees from New Jersey and Pennsylvania volunteer to have a positive influence on the lives of underserved and at-risk children and young adults through three programs offered and administered by Street Law, Inc.:
+Through the Making Positive Choices initiative, employees from New Jersey and Pennsylvania volunteered to have a positive influence on the lives of underserved and at-risk children and young adults through the three programs offered and administered by Street Law, Inc.:

-- Career Exploration: preparing high school students to achieve academic and career goals
+- Career Exploration: Preparing high school students to achieve academic and career goals

-- Youth in Transition: providing youth in the foster care system with instruction in basic life skills and guidance to navigate community resources to help them live independently
+- Youth in Transition: Providing youth in the foster care system with instruction in basic life skills and guidance to navigate community resources to help them live independently

 Partnership for Giving

 Partnership for Giving (P4G) is our company’s year-round matching gift program.
 P4G supports active employees in the U.S. and Puerto Rico who donate to causes that are important to them.
 Contributions to eligible organizations are matched dollar-for-dollar by our company’s Foundation in support of nonprofits that help to promote a healthier society, advance education, foster the arts, address the welfare of animals and preserve the environment.